Frequently asked questions

 B: As a financial supporter

-Further details about the ways to sponsor us are found under the menu button "Support Us".
+Further details how to help can be found under the menu button "Support Us".

 Please contact us if you have any questions or would like to help.
 We will be happy to provide you with more information on how to become involved.
 You may contact us through the info box on this page.

-Rehoboth has chosen to serve and care for a special target group, namely children that have no family or extended family.
+Rehoboth has chosen to serve and care for a special target group, namely children that have no family or extended family or that is willing or able to care for the child.
 Without intervention, they are likely to remain hospitalized until their death.
-Rehoboth wants to provide loving care to this special target group - orphaned and abandoned children living with HIV/AIDS.
+Rehoboth wants to provide loving care to this special target group - orphaned and abandoned children of which most are living with HIV/AIDS.

 People working in HIV care in the KwaZulu-Natal province have identified the need to care for orphans living with HIV/AIDS.
 They see the Rehoboth approach as a viable program and are strong supporters of our efforts.
 Also the local community support Rehoboth fully.

-Yes, there are possibilities to adopt a child from Rehoboth.
+Yes, there are possibilities to foster or adopt a child from Rehoboth.
 Check Support us to learn more.

 We would be happy to provide you with the information you are looking for if available.
-Please send us a message through the contact box on this page and we will get back to you shortly.
-Thank you for your enquiry.
+Please send us a message through the contact box on this page and we will get back to as soon as possible.